What is Image Compression And Why Is It Important?

 When visitors visit your site, your compressed images load fast on their screens, improving user experience and SEO (search engine optimization).

-One of the three metrics Google tracks is your website’s LCP (largest contentful paint).
-It is part of the search algorithm’s performance analysis, Core Web Vitals.
+One of the three metrics Google tracks is your website’s Largest Contentful Paint (LCP).
+It is part of the performance analysis of the search algorithm, known as Core Web Vitals.
 So, it is the time it takes for your content block or the largest image to render on your device.

 If it takes 2.5 seconds or less, you get a great score.
 Therefore, you must compress your images to ensure that they render fast.
 You can use a Google tool to check which photos on your site are problematic.